hermanumrao/ESP32_deskbot/README.md

 ## Features

-- **Obstacle Avoidance** — VL53L7CX ToF sensor detects objects and steers clear autonomously
+- **Obstacle Avoidance (Fuzzy Mode)** — 8×8 ToF depth map drives a fuzzy logic controller that steers around objects autonomously
-- **Live Camera Feed** — Onboard camera streams video for monitoring or remote navigation
+- **RC Mode** — Joystick control from any phone browser on the same Wi-Fi network
-- **IMU Integration** — Inertial measurement unit for orientation-aware motion control
+- **Real-time Sensor Broadcast** — IMU, magnetometer, and LiDAR data broadcast over UDP at full sensor rate
-- **Web Control Interface** — Locally hosted web server lets you drive the bot from any phone browser on the same Wi-Fi network
+- **WebSocket Live Dashboard** — Sensor data pushed to the web UI at 10 Hz for live visualization
-- **Cloud App Control** — Custom application connects over the cloud for remote control from anywhere
+- **9-DOF IMU + Compass** — ISM330DHCX (accel/gyro) + MMC5983MA (magnetometer) with computed heading
 - **Compact Form Factor** — Designed to live on your desk without getting in the way (much)

 ---